Matt DeCamp

 Matt F. DeCamp

 My research focuses on the study of ultrafast dynamics of complex systems.
-Specifically, I am interested in the structural changes related to metal binding and how this binding affects protein folding.
-I plan to use and develop new time resolved x-ray spectroscopy techniques to study the dynamics of metal binding.
+Specifically, I am utilizing time-domain THz and time resolved x-ray spectroscopies to study the dynamics of thin films and biomaterials.
 These studies will eventually lead to the study of more complex systems, such as the conformational dynamics of small proteins.

 EDUCATION